nefesec/realm/README.md

 ```

 ### Android
-Enable installation from unknown sources in your settings, then open `Realm.apk`.
+1. Enable **Install unknown apps** in your Android settings
+2. Open `Realm.apk` and install

 ---

 ## First launch

-On first launch, enter the address of your Realm server to connect.
+On first launch, enter the server address provided by your admin, then create your account.

 ---